rob550-docs/rob550-docs.github.io/docs/student-guide/LCM-guide.md

     ```

     {: .warning }
-    All 200-level numbers are designated for development purposes only.
+    All 200-level numbers are reserved for development purposes only.
 Therefore, students should **only** use 300-level numbers when creating new channels.
 4. Make and install `mbot_lcm_base` by running
     ```bash
     $ cd ~/mbot_lcm_base